Categories

 Book review

-From Bowery loft room home rehearsals to being ‘bigger than Rod Stewart in New Zealand’ and a career-high gig in Rome in 1980, on the ‘Remain in Light’ tour, Chris Frantz’s life story reads like every budding musician’s dream come true: form a band, convince the person you have just fallen emphatically in love with to join, and live happily ever after.
+From Bowery loft room home rehearsals to being ‘bigger than Rod Stewart in New Zealand’ and a career-high gig in Rome in 1980, on the ‘Remain in Light’ tour.
+Chris Frantz’s life story reads like many budding musician’s dream come true: form a band, convince the person you have just fallen emphatically in love with to join, and live happily ever after.

 Duncan Ficke